boxen/our-boxen/README.md

 #### OS X 10.9 (Mavericks)

-If you are using [`b26abd0` of boxen-web](https://github.com/boxen/boxen-web/commit/b26abd0d681129eba0b5f46ed43110d873d8fdc2) or newer, it will be automatically installed as part of Boxen.
+If you are using [`b26abd0` of boxen-web](https://github.com/boxen/boxen-web/commit/b26abd0d681129eba0b5f46ed43110d873d8fdc2) or newer, Xcode Command Line Tools will be automatically installed as part of Boxen.
 Otherwise, follow instructions below.

 #### OS X < 10.9